olara7/fullstack-project/README.md

 3. Run npm run start:dev on server side and npm run start on the client side.

 ## Overview
 This is a web project where a user can share and view posts.
 It is created with ReactJS, Typescript, NodeJS, PostgresSQL and GraphQL.
+Posts are displayed in a vertical way and each post shows the the post title, content, date and the name of the creator of the post.
+The name is clickable and will take you the their profile.
+The profile page lists the name, bio and posts by that person.
+If the profile that is being viewed is of the person logged in, it will also show a add post button.
+This button will let you create posts.

 - User can login or signup.
 - User can view, create, delete posts.
 - User can view profiles.